 8. If the customer receives load carriers (such as euro pallets or wire boxes etc.) together with the goods supplied, the customer shall be obliged, after a reasonable unloading period, to return such carriers to the Supplier or to the forwarding agent authorised to receive such carriers.

-9. The customer shall be obliged to examine the goods upon delivery for externally visible defects and report the defects, if any, to the transport company which carries out the delivery and ask for corresponding confirmation in writing.
+9. Without prejudice to the provisions of Clause VIII.1. below, the customer shall be obliged to examine the goods upon delivery for externally visible defects and report the defects, if any, to the transport company which carries out the delivery and ask for corresponding confirmation in writing.
 If the customer fails to comply with this obligation, it shall be obliged to compensate the Supplier for any damage suffered as a result of such failure.

 10. The Supplier is under no obligation to take back wrong deliveries for which the customer is responsible.
 If the Supplier nevertheless takes back such goods in any particular case, this is a gesture of goodwill.
 In this case, the customer shall bear all costs incurred by the Supplier.
 Furthermore, the Supplier may charge the customer a lump-sum handling fee in an amount equal to 10% of the value of the goods, but at least in the amount of EUR 20 plus value-added tax for the handling.

 11. The Supplier may have the goods delivered to the customer by direct delivery by the manufacturer or the Supplier’s suppliers of the goods, by a technical service provider for the goods or by a logistics service provider.

 VI.
 Passing of risk and receipt; default of acceptance